jamAM7/mls-assistant-showcase/README.md

-# mls-assistant — Internal Process Knowledge Assistant
+# MLS Assistant — Internal Process Knowledge Assistant

 An AI-powered knowledge system built for a land surveying firm that makes internal process knowledge easy to find and easy to capture — combining a